hykim-soulis/Guess-my-number/README.md

 # Guess My Number

-The goal of this project is to guess a secret number which is between 1 and 20 in 20 chances in 20 trials.
+The goal of this project is to guess a secret number which is between 1 and 20 in 20 trials.
+I learned how to implement the game logic with javascript.

 ## Project Description

-When you guess the number and click check, you can know whether this number is too high or too low.
-You can guess 20 times and the display keeps your highscore record.
+If you guess the number and click check button, you can know whether your number is too high or too low.
+You can guess 20 times per game and replay the game with "Again!" button.
+Your highest score will be recorded during the games.

-This project is a coding-along with the Udemy The Complete JavaScript Course 2022 by Jonas Schmedtmann.
+This project is a coding-along with the Udemy The Complete JavaScript Course 2022 by instructor Jonas Schmedtmann.
 HTML and CSS files were provided by the instructor.

 What I've learned: